pirapira/practice/solc/superSend.md

 * Does it work?
     * I don't know yet.
 I don't have a working client (shame!!).
 * Isn't it expensive to (try to) create a new contract for such a purpose?
-    * Maybe not, because the selfdestruction gives a refund.
+    * Maybe not, because the self-destruction gives a refund.

 ## Acknowledgments